Home >> Bloomington Events

 Happy Hour Networking events are held every other month at various Chamber restaurant or hotel locations.
 Members mingle while enjoying appetizers and a cash bar.
 Our happy hours are a great way to meet new contacts and reconnect with old contacts in a short amount of time!

 Let's Connect! is held every other month at the Bloomington Chamber offices.
 This popular networking event gives each attendee the opportunity to give a one-minute commercial about his/her company and features space to display brochures.
 Attendees also receive a continental breakfast.

 The Bloomington Chamber Membership Meetings feature high caliber speakers and presentations that provide insight and education to members while offering opportunities to expand their network and reach in the business community.
 These meetings include our Annual Membership Meeting, the State of the City address, and our quarterly B.E.E.R. events, in partnership with the Eden Prairie, Edina and Richfield Chambers of Commerce.

 South Metro Young Professionals

-The South Metro Young Professional group engages like-minded individuals through programs and opportunities designed to help develops and grow their future in business.
+The South Metro Young Professionals engage like-minded individuals through programs and opportunities designed to help develop and grow their future in business.
 Discussions about relevant career related issues give these programs added value as attendees build their professional networks.